You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol levels.
-While it's widely prescribed and generally considered safe, some studies have raised concerns about its potential impact on liver function, particularly in individuals with pre-existing liver disease or hepatitis C.
+Lipitor, as a statin medication, works by inhibiting the production of cholesterol in the liver.
+While it has been shown to effectively lower cholesterol levels, some studies have raised concerns about its potential impact on liver health, particularly in individuals with pre-existing liver disease.

 Expert Insights